Miss Saigon: Casting

-Though there had been a large, well-publicised international search among Asian actresses to play Kim, there had been no equivalent search for Asian actors to play the major Asian male roles—specifically, those of the Engineer (Pryce) and Thuy (Keith Burns).
-The American scholar Angelica Pao noted that in the first production of Miss Saigon on the West End, Macintosh went out of his way to cast Asian actresses to play the Vietnamese women, arguing that this was necessary to provide authenticity, but he was content to cast white actors as Vietnamese men.
-However, others pointed out that since the Engineer's character was Eurasian (French-Vietnamese), they argued that Pryce was being discriminated against on the basis that he was Caucasian.
-Also, Pryce was considered by many in Europe to have "star status," a clause that allows a well-known foreign actor to recreate a role on Broadway without an American casting call.
-After pressure from Mackintosh, the general public, and many of its own members, Actors' Equity reversed its decision.
-Pryce starred alongside Salonga and Willy Falk (as Chris) when the show opened on Broadway.

-During the production transfer from West End to Broadway, a lesser controversy erupted over Salonga's citizenship, as she was Filipina, and the AEA wanted to give priority to its own members, initially preventing her from reprising her role.
+During the production transfer from West End to Broadway, a lesser controversy erupted over Salonga's citizenship, as she was Filipina, and AEA wanted to give priority to its own members, initially preventing her from reprising her role.
 However, Mackintosh was unable to find a satisfactory replacement for Salonga despite the extensive auditions that he conducted in several American and Canadian cities.
 An arbitrator reversed the AEA ruling a month later to allow Salonga to star.

-Revived productions of Miss Saigon have been subject to boycotts from Asian actors.
+Later productions of Miss Saigon have been subject to boycotts from Asian actors.